 Extension of the Temporary Residency Certificate (1-year)

-Since launching the ‘Work from Bermuda’ (WFB) initiative on 1 August 2020, it has yielded continued economic activity in Bermuda, including
+This initiative has yielded continued economic activity in Bermuda.
+Since launching the ‘Work from Bermuda’ (WFB) initiative on 1 August 2020, the Department of Immigration received:

 Further Measures to Expand the Resident Population